figgiee/wavhaven/README.md

 By contributing to Wavhaven, you agree that your contributions will be licensed under its GNU AGPLv3 License.
 This is a "copyleft" license that ensures the project remains free and open-source.

-We look forward to your contributions!

 ## License

-Copyright (C) 2024 Figgie
+Copyright (C) 2025 Brandon Figarella

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by